dannofx/WifiInfo/README.md

 # WifiInfo #

-WifiInfo shows you a detailed description of the Wi-Fi connections around you (including hidden networks), besides an scanner to detect other devices in your network and some other features.
+WifiInfo shows a detailed description of the Wi-Fi connections around you (including hidden networks), besides an scanner to detect other devices in your network and some other features.

 ## Screenshots